Mikhail Rasputin: Age of Apocalypse

-In the Age of Apocalypse, Mikhail was one of the Russian mutants that opposed Apocalypse's invasion.
+In the Age of Apocalypse, Mikhail was one of the Russian mutants who opposed Apocalypse's invasion.
 He caught Apocalypse's attention after he was able to kill War, one of the Horsemen of Apocalypse.
 Being impressed by Mikhail's victory, Apocalypse captured and brainwashed Mikhail.
 Mikhail became a Prelate and one of Apocalypse's Horsemen and was placed in charge of the central United States.
 He later led a group of Infinite Soldiers back to Moscow where he discovered his brother Colossus was the new leader of the Soviet Super Soldiers.
 This group fought valiantly but were no match for their former leader and all but Colossus were killed.
 Despite the months of brainwashing, Mikhail could not bring himself to kill his brother.
 Colossus almost broke through Apocalypse's brainwashing when the X-Men arrived, driving him away.

 The months of experimental procedures and brainwashing he endured eventually made him lose his sanity, Mikhail went into seclusion and turned his powers into himself, significantly altering his physiology and appearance.
 He changed his flesh into a flesh-metal hybrid and opened up gateways in his own mind that gave him powers that even Apocalypse had never dreamed of.
 After years of mutating himself, Mikhail did not fear even Apocalypse himself.
 When Mikhail returned, Apocalypse gave him the added responsibility of being in charge of his Eurasian lands.
 Mikhail employed the Stryfe Force as his personal army, human servants that survived his Upscale Program, a program which turned ordinary humans into cyborgs under his control.
 At his side was his majordomo Keeper Murdock (the AoA version of Daredevil), who served Rasputin out of personal gratitude, as he believed his powers were the product of Rasputin's Upscale Program.
 Another of Mikhail's human allies was Bruce Banner, a scientist seeking to mutate himself, who obtained a supply of mutant test subjects in exchange for his aid.

 Rasputin abandoned North America and approached the Human High Council with an offering of peace, which he didn't intend to fulfill.
 The Forgotten Horseman, as he was nicknamed, captured the Council Agents aboard his ships and planned on murdering the Human High Council leaders.
 His plan was to assume control of all Europe using the amplified powers of the captured Empath to manipulate the emotions of all humans.
 However, the Council agents took control of Rasputin's fleet.
 Mikhail was stopped from murdering the Council leaders by Donald Blake, who apparently killed the Horseman by stabbing him through the heart with his cane and pushing him out of the Big Ben, at the cost of his own life.

+Amalgam Comics

+In Amalgam Comics, Mikhail Rasputin was combined with Ferro Lad's twin brother Douglas Nolan to become Alexi Rasputin.

+Mini Marvels

+In the Mini Marvels reality, Mikhail Rasputin lived in Russia with his siblings.
+Colossus once sent Mikhail to the comic book store so that he could animate the comics.